Crop Technician (Arable)

 - Boom sprayer mounted, trailed, or self-propelled equipment

 A mix of online knowledge delivery and weekly practical learning at Plumpton College (term time only/ about 30 days yearly) will include skills and knowledge assessment and undertaking practical learning period qualifications.
 Quarterly workplace competency and efficiency observation and assessments.

 To enrol onto an apprenticeship programme you need to be employed with a contract of employment.
-If you have an employer lined up or are already employed, please contact our Apprenticeship Team on 01273 892127 or via email.
+If you have an employer lined up or are already employed please contact our Business Services team on 01273 892127 or via email.